 - A variable amount for ownership searches, liabilities, etc.

-- EUR 233 for the acquisition of immovable property (AIP), a government permit which any non-national intending to acquire property in Malta must obtain.
+- EUR 233 for the Acquisition of Real Estate (AIP), a government permit which any non-national intending to acquire property in Malta must obtain.

 - If you found your property through a registered estate agency, the brokerage fees are paid by the seller only; if the property was found through a private agent (broker), you will have to pay a 1% brokerage fee to the private agent.